Purpose & objectives

 5.2.5 The Council shall prepare its own Rules of Procedure, in accordance with rules under 5.2.2 and 5.2.3, for approval by a General Assembly.

 5.2.6 The Council shall approve Rules of Procedure for the secretariat, including rules on financial matters.

 5.2.7 Associate Members shall be represented at Council in one of two ways.
-Associate Members which are Europe-wide institutions shall be eligible for permanent observer status on the Council and pay an annual contribution in cash and kind agreed with the Council.
-Other Associate Members shall also pay an annual contribution in cash or kind agreed with the Council, but shall choose from amongst themselves one Associate Member to represent each of the categories of Associate Members which Council may designate from time to time.
+Associate Members which are Europe-wide institutions shall be eligible for permanent observer status on the Council and provide an annual contribution as a fee or in kind agreed with the Council.
+Other Associate Members shall also provide an annual contribution as a fee or in kind agreed with the Council, but shall choose from amongst themselves one Associate Member to represent each of the categories of Associate Members which Council may designate from time to time.
 Associate Members elected to attend sessions of Council may, like other Representatives at Council, speak when invited by the Presiding Officer.

 The Bureau consists of the President, Vice-President and Treasurer.